moja-global/.github/README.md

-# .github
+# Moja global Community Health

-Repository to host community health files and configurations for moja global
+Welcome to the main location of our community health files.
+The purpose of this repository is to keep all the community health files for moja global and our open source community here.
+For any queries, reach out to us at info@moja.global.